Chris Rix: Broadcasting career

 Rix went undrafted in the 2005 NFL draft.
 He was invited to the San Diego Chargers' rookie camp on a tryout basis.
 Within the same year he began a career in sports broadcasting, first as a high school football analyst for Fox Sports Net in Los Angeles.
 In 2005, he worked as a college football analyst for Fox Sports Radio.
 Then in 2006 he signed with CSTV, a division of CBS, to work as a color commentator and analyst in their coverage of college football games.
 Rix was the sideline reporter for FOX Sports for the 2006 Cotton Bowl Classic between Texas Tech and Alabama as well as a FOX NFL game between the San Diego Chargers and the Arizona Cardinals.
-In 2007, Chris Rix served as a college football studio analyst for ABC in Los Angeles.
+In 2007, Rix served as a college football studio analyst for ABC in Los Angeles.

 Rix currently is a college football and NFL analyst for Fox Sports Radio.
 He is also a regular contributor on the Chris Myers and Steve Hartman Show, along with hosting Fox Gametime segments as a part of the Clear Channel Radio Affiliate.

+Ministerial career

 After his playing career Rix founded the Champion Training Academy, and The Champion Organization.
 The venture focuses on developing and mentoring young athletes.
 In the spring of 2008, Bishop Amat High School named Rix as the school's varsity quarterbacks coach.
 Following one successful season, Rix resigned as a full-time coach to focus on family, sportscasting, and ministry.

-Chris Rix served as the Master of Ceremonies for the BCS National Championship Breakfast on January 5, 2010, which featured the Texas Longhorns and the Alabama Crimson Tide.
-The event was hosted by the Fellowship of Christian Athletes in which Rix is also currently on staff as a Director of Ministries in Southern California.
+Rix served as the Master of Ceremonies for the 2010 BCS National Championship Game's breakfast on January 5, 2010.
+The event was hosted by the Fellowship of Christian Athletes, who hired Rix as the Director of Ministries for the San Gabriel Valley in Los Angeles, CA.

-Ministry

-In 2010, the Fellowship of Christian Athletes sports ministry hired Chris Rix, where he serves on staff as the Director of Ministries for the San Gabriel Valley in Los Angeles, CA.